Jvctori/multimodal-ai-JVchatbot/README.md

 $imagem A cat sitting on a chair

-$codigo Write a function that reverses a string
+$codigo Write a function that reverses a string in python

 $resumo This is a long text that needs to be summarized